freeCodeCamp/guide/src/pages/articles/miscellaneous/jazzing-up-the-terminal/index.md

 #### Terminator

-[Terminator](https://launchpad.net/terminator) lets you arrange multiple terminals in a grid-like interface.
+<a href='https://launchpad.net/terminator' target='_blank' rel='nofollow'>Terminator</a> lets you arrange multiple terminals in a grid-like interface.
 To install Terminator enter `sudo apt-get install terminator` into the terminal.

 Screenshot of Terminator: